Every day, people learn to surf in Hawaii!

 Private surfing lessons for all skill levels (beginning, intermediate and advanced) are available throughout the Islands.
-The most popular, by far, are Waikiki surf lessons.
+The most popular, by far, is Waikiki surf lessons.
 Prices and session lengths vary—there are both hourly and daylong lessons—but all usually provide everything you need to ride your first wave.
 Special attention is paid to water safety, and the beaches used for instruction have gentle waves that are ideal for beginners.
-Other topics covered include paddling out, board handling, standing techniques, stance and etiquette.
+Other topics covered include paddling out, board handling, standing techniques, stance, and etiquette.

 Did You Know?

 The ancient Hawaiians called surfing “he’e nalu,” which translates to “wave sliding.”
 In those days, only high-ranking alii (chiefs) had access to the best surf spots.